When you sign-up through links on our site, we may earn an affiliate commission. Learn more >

-The true star of the casino however is the sportsbook.
-The William Hill Sports Book is located in the middle of the casino, on the sixth floor of the building.
-The 45 foot LED screens are the biggest in Atlantic City, making the sportsbook just about the best place in town to watch sports.
+The true star of the casino, however, is the sportsbook.
+Caesars Sportsbook is located in the middle of the casino, on the sixth floor of the building.
+The 45-foot LED screens are the biggest in Atlantic City, making the sportsbook just about the best place in town to watch sports.
 There are betting kiosks as well as in-person betting windows.

 The property continued to play a prominent role in the city throughout the 1900s.
 Meanwhile, Resorts International was one of the organizations campaigning for changes to the gambling restrictions in Atlantic City, and were on the lookout for a potential casino of their own.
 Once the 1976 referendum to bring legal gambling to the city passed, Resorts acquired the property.

 By renovating an existing property, Resorts saved time compared to their rivals who were building their own, and the Resorts International casino opened for business in May 1978.